 So, here’s the plan.
 You with me?
 Once the mousse is made, we can quickly put together the shake, and it is so full of nutrition, you’ll be singing and dancing all around your house.

 Also I made mine without any sugar – just depended on the sweetness of the 70% cacao chocolate bar.
-Although, I do offer it as an option in the recipe.
+Although, I do offer a sweetener as an option in the recipe.

 Chocolate Aquafaba Protein Shake (White Beans, Avocado, Reduced Sugar)